Examples of BI tools include reporting, forecasting, and data visualisation. How to use them to leverage the information you already have?

 - Prescriptive Analytics

-Improving operational awareness is crucial to maintaining a competitive advantage to an organisation.
+Improving operational awareness and BI maturity level is crucial to maintaining a competitive advantage to an organisation.

 BI software tools provide a roadmap to the future, based on a rich library of variables from production and operations.
 That, certainly, is the brainpower a company needs to plan for success.